brooks42/pkto/README.md

 **A**: Ninetales's controller may still pay 1RR and discard a card to take control of the targeted Pokémon.
 The Pokémon will tap, but will not be attacking, as Ninetales is no longer attacking anything.

-**Q:If I make a token copy of a Pokemon with an Evolve ability with Mewtwo, can that copy activate it and flip to the back face?**
+**Q: If I make a token copy of a Pokemon with an Evolve ability with Mewtwo, can that copy activate it and flip to the back face?**
 **A**: Yes, token copies of transforming double-faced cards can transform.

+**Q: Do Pokémon die between the fights for Double Kick?
+**A**: Double kick creates a delayed trigger that goes on the stack after the first fight resolves.
+State based actions are checked while that trigger is on the stack, so Pokémon can die before the second fight occurs.

+**Q: When do I choose the target for the second fight in Double Kick?
+**A**: You choose the target when the trigger goes on the stack, after the first fight resolves but before state based actions are checked.